 Most classes are one full day; however, some classes are half-day and some are two full days.
 Unless otherwise noted, half-day classes will take place from 9:00am-12:30pm and one- and two-day classes will take place from 9:00am-4:30pm with a half-hour lunch break.

 All full-day classes will have a half-hour break at mid-day for lunch.
 Any other scheduled breaks will be given at the discretion of the instructor.
 In order to keep program costs affordable to you, Nonprofit Learning Point does not provide refreshments.
 You are encouraged to bring your food and beverages for breaks and lunch as we have a kitchen available with a refrigerator and microwave.
-A list of nearby restaurants (within a 2‐mile driving distance of the course location) will also be provided for those who prefer to go out.

 Nonprofit Learning Point is proud to provide relevant, “pracademic” programming that can be applied to the work that you do immediately.
 At the end of every Nonprofit Learning Point class, you will be given the opportunity to engage in a short reflection activity.
 The reflection activity, which may or may not be facilitated by the instructor, will be focused around a one-page handout supplied by NLP staff.
 The handout is composed of four questions designed to help you reflect individually on the overall class experience and how you plan implement new ideas or tools from the class.
 Though the reflection activity sheet will be supplied in class and time will be allotted at the end of the class for you to complete it, it is an optional activity and can be completed on your own time.
 For those working towards the 120-hour Certificate in Nonprofit Management, a collection of reflection activity sheets will be expected for the final portfolio.
 Please note that it is your responsibility to take home and save your reflection activity sheets.
 Reflection activity sheets left in the classroom will be discarded.
 To download a copy of the reflection activity sheet, please click here.

-The day after your class completes, you will receive an invitation to complete a brief survey that will help us understand how well the class met your needs.
+The day after your class completes, you will receive an invitation to complete a brief, confidential survey that will help us understand how well the class met your needs.
 Your feedback provides us with the opportunity to continuously improve the program and help us raise money to subsidize the cost of your professional and leadership development.
 Please feel free to e-mail us at any time with additional compliments or concerns.

 Nonprofit Learning Point’s curriculum is approved for awarding CEUs by Virginia Commonwealth University.
 Our sponsoring department is the Office of Continuing and Professional Education.
 Those wishing to apply CEUs earned in NLP classes towards professional licenses or credentials should refer to the guidelines set in place by the licensing or credentialing body.
 In many cases, it will be up to your discretion to choose curriculum that is considered an appropriate continuing education topic for your professional license or credentials.
 Nonprofit Learning Point administrative staff is available to help with recommendations or official CEU transcripts.